Markz88/code-dragons/README.md

 ---

 ## 🛤️ Roadmap
-- Add full English language support
 - Expand avatar set: provide 10 different avatars per role
+- Add the ability to view the codes of completed levels
 - (Open to suggestions!)

 ---